 Day Trips From London

-If you have more than just a few days in London then consider taking a day trip of two.
+If you have more than just 2 days in London then consider taking a day trip of two.
 London is so well linked to everywhere in England that it would be shame not to venture outside the capital city.
 There are so many great options depending on what you prefer from your holidays.
 Here are a few suggestions.

 Step Back In Time At A Historic Castle